oskitone/scout/readme.md

 All done!

+#### Assembly troubleshooting

+- If the screws are hard to insert into the enclosure bottom, don't force them but look to see if the **keys mount rail** is in the way.
+It may have come loose from its aligners.
+- A note is stuck on?
+The key mounting screw(s) may be too tight.
+Try loosening until the note turns off.
+- A note turns off when pressing another near it?
+The key mounting screw(s) may be too loose.
+Try tightening.

 ### Opening the enclosure

 Later, when you need to change the batteries (or maybe just want to admire your hard work!), you'll need to open the enclosure back up.